 So clearly entrepreneurship is no longer restricted to a minority group of high-growth tech start-ups but is infiltrating increasingly into every corner of life including the public sector, the corporate sector, and the small business/lifestyle sector.

 I found it humbling and validating to know that butterflies like me are on the rise and that “more butterflies equal a healthier ecosystem.”
 At the end of the day, a healthy ecosystem is one in which all species are thriving and growing.
-And in the case of entrepreneurship, this definitely seems to be one large, thriving and growing global ecosystem.
+And in the case of entrepreneurship, this definitely seems to be one growing, large, and thriving global ecosystem.

 In service to helping you live your brightest life,